wzulfikar/lab/hugo/content/posts/what-is-api-practically.md

 ---
-title: "What is API, Practically."
+title: "Practically, what is an API?"
 date: 2018-03-06T16:31:04+08:00
 tags: ["tech", "programming"]
 draft: true